joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/11/25/world/europe/keir-starmer-6-7-school-uk.html

 **Red Sox to bolster rotation with trade for Cardinals' Sonny Gray: Sources**\
-`Boston stated a desire to improve the rotation behind ace Garrett Crochet.`\
+`Boston stated a desire to improve the rotation behind ace Garrett Crochet and addressed that with Gray.`\
 https://nytimes.com/athletic/6826751/2025/11/25/sonny-gray-trade-cardinals-red-sox-mlb-news/

 **Review: A Revolution Without Poetry in the Met Opera’s ‘Chénier’**\